2015 Chattanooga shootings: Background

-Abdulazeez, a naturalized U.S. citizen, was born in Kuwait on September 5, 1990, to Palestinian-Jordanian parents.
+Abdulazeez, a naturalized US citizen, was born in Kuwait on September 5, 1990, to Palestinian-Jordanian parents.
 Abdulazeez held a temporary Jordanian passport as a travel document (commonly issued to Palestinians by the Jordanian government); Jordanian authorities emphasized that Abdulazeez was not a Jordanian citizen.

-Abdulazeez migrated to the U.S. with his family in 1996 and became a U.S. citizen in 2003.
+Abdulazeez migrated to the US with his family in 1996 and became a US citizen in 2003.
+According to The Washington Post, both of Abdulazeez's parents were self-described in their divorce proceedings "as natives of 'the State of Palestine'" and they "maintained a strict, conservative Muslim lifestyle."
+According to a law enforcement official, Abdulazeez's father had been placed on a terrorist watchlist and investigated many years before the shootings for giving money to an organization with possible terrorist connections.
+The father was questioned while on a trip abroad but was eventually removed from the watchlist.
+He was not charged with any crime and the information gained in that investigation revealed nothing about his son.
 During the Second Intifada, Abdulazeez, then fifteen, traveled with his father to Jamma'in, the village in the West Bank where the father was born, with the goal of acquiring a Palestinian ID.

 Abdulazeez graduated from Red Bank High School.
 He earned an electrical engineering degree from the University of Tennessee at Chattanooga in 2012 and learned to manage electrical power systems as an intern with the Tennessee Valley Authority.
 On May 20, 2013, he began working as an engineer at the Perry Nuclear Generating Station in North Perry, Ohio, but was let go ten days later after failing a drug test.
 According to a spokesperson for FirstEnergy, which runs the station, Abdulazeez worked and received general training at an administrative office building only, and did not have access to sensitive information.
 In the three months prior to the shootings, Abdulazeez was employed with Superior Essex as a supervisor for its Franklin office.

-According to The Washington Post, both of Abdulazeez's parents were self-described in their divorce proceedings "as natives of 'the State of Palestine'" and they "maintained a strict, conservative Muslim lifestyle."
 Abdulazeez frequented a gun range with his co-workers.

-According to a law enforcement official, Abdulazeez's father had been placed on a terrorist watchlist and investigated many years before the shootings for giving money to an organization with possible terrorist connections.
-The father was questioned while on a trip abroad but was eventually removed from the watchlist.
-He was not charged with any crime and the information gained in that investigation revealed nothing about his son.